Gardener cultivates the soil

 Barrington court gardens

-She has the opportunity to travel and meet garden owners and designers who open her mind to the organization of garden spaces.
 Before her there was the Tudor garden full of lawns, hedges and “knot” flowerbeds, i.e. pruned in such a way as to resemble knots (see the article on “topiary art” here).
-Gertrude Jekyll was therefore the advocate, with a few others, of a diametrical change in approach to garden design where respect for plants was found as opposed to the previous one focused only on the client’s wishes.
+Gertrude Jekyll, together with a few others, was the proponent of a diametric change in approach to garden design.

 mondo-del-giardino testamento di giardiniere knebworth